Ruthwik/ruthwik.github.io/_posts/2018-05-10-tensorflow_in_a_nutshell.md

 ---

 <div class="text-justify">
 <p>TensorFlow is a multipurpose Opensource software library for numerical computation using data flow graphs.
 It is originally developed by Google Brain Team to conduct deep neural networks research.
 TensorFlow is written in Python, C++ and CUDA.
 It provides stable Python API,C APIs and without backwards compatability gaurantee  C++, Go, Java, JavaScript and Swift.
-TensorFlow is applied in a wide variety of domains as well.
-Here is an example project named Magenta.
-Magenta is a project devoted to music and art generation with machine intelligence.
-The following figure shows how Tensorflow is used to help the user draw a picture.
+TensorFlow is applied in a wide variety of domains as well.The following figure shows how SketchRNN built using TensorFlow will complete your sketch in multiple ways.
 </p>

 <img src="/img/tensorflownutshell/magenta.gif" alt="magenta"/>
-<p> &emsp Source: magenta.tensorflow.org </p>
+<p> <&emsp> Source: magenta.tensorflow.org </p>

 <p> In this tutorial I	will cover the very	basics of TensorFlow.
 Deep learning will be covered in a different post.
 I will be using TensorFlow's Python API to explain.